SSL Pending Shopify: Why It Happens and How to Fix It

 A Quick Overview of SSL Certificates

-Secure Socket Layer Certificates are used to encrypt data between a website and its visitors for secure transactions and data sensitivity.
-They are considered useful in eCommerce sites, login pages, and any site dealing with user data.
+SSL certificates (now based on modern TLS encryption) encrypt data exchanged between a website and its visitors, ensuring secure transactions and protecting sensitive information.
+They are considered useful on eCommerce sites, login pages, and any site that handles user data.

 Key Features of SSL Certificates